 Thousands of California firefighters work tirelessly for our communities, day in and day out.
 When catastrophic wildfires or natural disasters strike, many of our firefighters remain on the front lines, even as their own homes are lost.

-The California Firefighters Benevolent Fund, a program of the California Fire Foundation, provide assistance and support to firefighters who are displaced or impacted by fire or natural disaster.
+The California Firefighters Benevolent Fund, a program of the California Fire Foundation, was initially designed to provide support to firefighters who are displaced or impacted by fire or natural disaster and to provide assistance to firefighters that sustained burn injuries in the course of their employment providing them with a benefit of $500.
 Donations are tax-deductible and all proceeds collected in the fund will go to firefighters who have suffered fire or disaster losses.

 The fund was established in 2018 in response to the losses experienced by the firefighters battling the Camp Fire in Northern California and the Woolsey and Hill Fires in Southern California.